LS31/clinicalr/README.md

 Fail-fast
 : If certain conditions are not explicitly provided, err on the side of caution (e.g. a fasting state has to be provided in order for a glucose to be considered a fasting glucose).

+References and caveats
+: Every function will have a section on references and source material, and a section on caveats.
+(However, the functions are provided as-is, without any guarantees, and users would be wise to check the output for quality and accuracy.)

 # How to install

-CliniCalcR is not (yet) available on CRAN.
+***clinicalr*** is not (yet) available on CRAN.
 Install devtools.
-Then use devtools to install CliniCalcR directly from GitHub.
+Then use devtools to install ***clinicalr*** directly from GitHub.

 ```{r}
 install.packages("devtools")